What requirements must be met for an individual to have employee-shareholder status?

 The employer is responsible for paying the reasonable costs incurred by the individual in obtaining the independent advice, whether or not he or she agrees to employee-shareholder status.

-In the Autumn Statement 2016, the Chancellor of the Exchequer announced that the tax advantages linked to shares awarded under employee-shareholder agreements will be abolished for arrangements entered into on or after 1 December 2016.
-Further, the status itself will be closed to new arrangements at the next legislative opportunity, in response to evidence that it is primarily being used for tax-planning purposes by high-earning individuals.
+The tax advantages linked to shares awarded under employee-shareholder agreements have been abolished for arrangements entered into on or after 1 December 2016.
+Further, in the Autumn Statement 2016, the Chancellor of the Exchequer announced that the status itself will be closed to new arrangements at the next legislative opportunity, in response to evidence that it is primarily being used for tax-planning purposes by high-earning individuals.
+On 4 January 2018, the Department for Business, Energy and Industrial Strategy confirmed to XpertHR that this is still the Government's intention.